pish-pish/SuperBMD/README.md

 BMD/BDL -> DAE:
 * If --outmat path is set, write the material data to that path, otherwise write it into the same folder as the created dae.
-* If texheader path is set, write texture header info to that path.
-Otherwise, write it in the same place as the created DAE.
 * If ``--profile`` is set, then do not do any conversion.
 Instead, print information about the BMD/BDL such as section sizes, textures and other useful information that tells you more about what is taking up so much space in your model.
 Useful for optimization.
 * None of the other options have an effect.